Journal of Samuel Kiechel

 Samuel Kiechel spent several days in Cologne to rest.
 The group he arrived with went their separate ways, and he looked for new companions.
 Kiechel wanted to travel through Westphalia to Münster and then return via Bremen to Hamburg.
 Eventually, he joined a group of Cologne merchants trading in wine, cheese, butter and herring who were heading in that direction.

-Before the journey, Kiechel had to sell his horse.
-He mentioned that he had bought the animal in Antwerp and intended to keep it, but was advised against it.
+Before leaving Cologne, Kiechel had to sell his horse.
+He mentioned that he had bought the animal in Antwerp and intended to keep it but was advised against it.
 It was late December, and the temperature was so cold that the Rhine was frozen.
 To Kiechel, it appeared as if the ice was solid enough to support a horse, but his new companions disagreed.
-They argued that travelling on horseback was too difficult due to the snow-covered roads.
+They also argued that travelling on horseback was too difficult due to the snow-covered roads.
 The group would travel on foot, and so would Kiechel.
-Nevertheless, he was now under pressure to sell the animal quickly and regretted doing so at a loss.
+Our traveller was now under pressure to sell the animal quickly and regretted doing so at a loss.
+On 25 December, Kiechel and his new companions left Cologne and crossed the frozen Rhine.

 Samuel Kiechel does not mention any celebrations.
 The reason may be a difference in the calendar.
 Cologne had remained Catholic after the Reformation and adopted the new Gregorian calendar in 1583, along with other Catholic territories.
-However, our Protestant traveller still used the old Julian Calendar.
+However, our Protestant traveller still used the old Julian calendar.
 Therefore, while it was Christmas Day for Kiechel, it was 4 January 1586 for the citizens of Cologne.

 Illustrations & References